I want to talk to someone about my options and/or get support

 The University and Students' Union have trained a group of staff as SVMLOs.
 This means that they are trained in taking disclosures and supporting people who have been affected by sexual violence.
 They will listen empathically to you without judgement.
 The SVMLO will provide you with information on your options if you have been affected by sexual violence in any way, even if it wasn't you that was directly affected.

 You can make an appointment with a SVMLO by calling the Student Services Hub on +44 (0) 1786 466022.
 You do not have to say what you want to talk about.
 All you have to give is your name and student number (if you have one).
+If you do choose to contact us this way the SVMLO Coordinator will need to contact you to get a small

-You can either specify you would like to speak to a male or female SVMLO, or simply ask the SVMLO coordinator to allocate a SVMLO to you.
+You can either specify you would like to speak to a male or female SVMLO, or simply ask the SVMLO Coordinator to allocate a SVMLO to you.

 Whichever way you choose to reach out to a SVMLO, you will be treated respectfully and sensitively.